-7.11 There must be a written contract between the contract giver and the contract accepter which clearly establishes the responsibilities of each party.

-7.12 The contract must clearly state the way in which the authorized person, in releasing each batch of product for sale or issuing the certificate of analysis, exercises his or her full responsibility and ensures that each batch has been manufactured in, and checked for, compliance with the requirements of the marketing authorization.

-7.13 Technical aspects of the contract should be drawn up by competent persons suitably knowledgeable in pharmaceutical technology, analysis and GMP.

-7.14 All arrangements for production and analysis must be in accordance with the marketing authorization and agreed by both parties.

-7.15 The contract should describe clearly who is responsible for purchasing, testing and releasing materials and for undertaking production and quality controls, including in-process controls, and who has responsibility for sampling and analysis.
-In the case of contract analysis, the contract should state whether or not the contract accepter should take samples at the premises of the manufacturer.

-7.16 Manufacturing, analytical, distribution records and reference samples should be kept by, or be available to, the contract giver.
-Any records relevant to assessing the quality of a product in the event of complaints or a suspected defect must be accessible and specified in the defect/recall procedures of the contract giver.

-7.17 The contract should describe the handling of starting materials, intermediate and bulk products and finished products if they are rejected.
+- 7.13 There must be a written contract between the contract giver and the contract acceptor which clearly establishes the responsibilities of each party, covering the outsourced activities, the products or operations to which they are related, communication processes relating to the outsourced activities and any technical arrangements made in connection with it. - 7.14 The contract must clearly state the way in which the authorized person, in releasing each batch of product for sale or issuing the certificate of analysis, exercises his or her full responsibility and ensures that each batch has been manufactured in, and checked for, compliance with the requirements of the marketing authorization. - 7.15 Technical aspects of the contract should be drawn up by competent persons with suitable knowledge of pharmaceutical technology, analysis and GMP. - 7.16 All arrangements for production and analysis must be in accordance with the marketing authorization and agreed by both parties. - 7.17 The contract should clearly describe who is responsible for contracted activities, e.g. knowledge management, technology transfer, supply chain, subcontracting, testing and releasing materials and undertaking production and QC, including in-process controls, and who has responsibility for sampling and analysis.
+In the case of contract analysis, the contract should state whether or not the contract acceptor should take samples at the premises of the manufacturer. - 7.18 Manufacturing, analytical and distribution records, and reference samples, should be kept by, or be available to, the contract giver.
+Any records relevant to assessing the quality of a product in the event of complaints or a suspected defect, or to investigating in the case of a suspected falsified product or laboratory fraud, must be accessible and specified in the procedures of the contract giver. - 7.19 The contract should describe the handling of starting materials, intermediate, bulk and finished products, if they are rejected.
 It should also describe the procedure to be followed if the contract analysis shows that the tested product must be rejected.

-8. Self-inspection and quality audits
+8. Self-inspection, quality audits and suppliers' audits and approval

 8.1 Principle.
-The purpose of self-inspection is to evaluate the manufacturer's compliance with GMP in all aspects of production and quality control.
+The purpose of self-inspection is to evaluate the manufacturer's compliance with GMP in all aspects of production and QC.
 The self-inspection programme should be designed to detect any shortcomings in the implementation of GMP and to recommend the necessary corrective actions.
 Self-inspections should be performed routinely, and may be, in addition, performed on special occasions, e.g. in the case of product recalls or repeated rejections, or when an inspection by the health authorities is announced.
 The team responsible for self-inspection should consist of personnel who can evaluate the implementation of GMP objectively.
 All recommendations for corrective action should be implemented.
-The procedure for self-inspection should be an effective follow-up programme.
+The procedure for self-inspection should be documented, and there should be an effective follow-up programme.